mahekshivaniiii/designing/README.md

 # by default the postion of an element is static

 # top left bottom right does not work with static postion

+# absolute = ancestor which is closest to the element

+# fixed = browser